 - Plusliner MY bus services are scheduled to complete the journey from Batu Gajah to Kuala Lumpur in 3 hours 25 minutes.

-Use the Search Form to buy your bus tickets from Batu Gajah to Kuala Lumpur.
+Use the Search Box below to buy your bus tickets from Batu Gajah to Kuala Lumpur.

 Batu Gajah Bus Station

-Bus services to Kuala Lumpur depart from Batu Gajah Bus Station, Jalan Gopeng.
+Bus services from Batu Gajah to Kuala Lumpur depart from Batu Gajah Bus Station, Jalan Gopeng.

 Kuala Lumpur Bus Station

-Bus services from Batu Gajah terminate at the Terminal Bersepadu Selatan, Jalan Terminal Selatan, Bandar Tasek Selatan, 57100 Kuala Lumpur, Malaysia.
+Bus services from Batu Gajah to Kuala Lumpur terminate at the Terminal Bersepadu Selatan, Jalan Terminal Selatan, Bandar Tasek Selatan, 57100 Kuala Lumpur, Malaysia.

 About Kuala Lumpur City Gallery